gillesatgithub/Mmedia-URL-Generator/README.md

 script simplifies the process of creating a list of multimedia URLs for web-based presentations, galleries, or any other use case where multimedia files need to be accessible via URLs.
+The script will also generate a wrapper to play accompagning "vtt" file in a browser.

 Features